lfkeitel/inca-tool/README.md

 date: 10/27/2015
 version: 1.0.0

-# How many devices to run at the same time
+# How many devices to run at the same time, Defaults to 300
 concurrent: 5

+# script template to use, Defaults to expect, Values can be "expect", "bash"
+template: expect

-# device list defaults to "devices.conf"
+# device list file, Defaults to "devices.conf"
 device list: devices.conf

 # list of groups or individual devices this task applies to